odimos/Distributed-System-Food-Ordering/readme.md

      java Manager
      ```
 5. **Run the application**
-    Use the App[link] to browse available stores and place orders.
+    Use the [App](https://github.com/odimos/Distributed-System-Food-Ordering) to browse available stores and place orders.

 ## Common issues